History of Askea

 Our staff carry out regular observations on the children in their care as well as completing a learning profile book.
 This book has observations, art work and pictures of the child in their daily activities in the service.
 These are shared with parents together with regular updates on the child’s development and progress.

 Askea CCC uses the Keyworker System.
 This is where each child in the service has a staff member in their room assigned to them.
 This person will be the contact person for parents if they have a concern or would just like a chat about their child’s development.

 Our service has a very diverse group of children from many different countries attending daily.
-The Childcare Practitioners encourage parents and families to come in and speak about their different cultures and countries of origin.
+The Early Years Educators encourage parents and families to come in and speak about their different cultures and countries of origin.
 This helps the children in their transition from home to school and gives them a sense of belonging.